Ralph Grey, Baron Grey of Naunton: Honours and awards

-He was first appointed a Knight Commander of the Royal Victorian Order (KCVO) in 1956.
+He was appointed a Knight Commander of the Royal Victorian Order (KCVO) in 1956, and promoted to Knight Grand Cross (GCVO) in the 1973 Birthday Honours.

 Grey received an honorary doctorate from the National University of Ireland (the NUI) in 1985 and Honorary doctorates of Literature and Science by the University of Ulster.

 Personal life

 In 1944 he married Esme Mae, daughter of Albert Victor Kerry Burcher, of Remuera, Auckland (and widow of Pilot Officer Kenneth Kirkaldie, REFVR).
 Lady Grey of Naunton, died on 22 March 1996.
 The couple had three children: